Sidthaarth-Gnanasekar/DataScience_and_ML_Algorithms/README.md

    * A multi linear regression model was created to estimate the wage of employees in a hiring dataset with several variables as the dependent variable.

+ * ## ML Logistic Regression:
+     * Predicting salary class of a person using logistic regression.

  ML with Logistic Regression: Using Logistic Regression to predict whether an internet user clicked an ad or not.